trigram-mrp/fractureiser/docs/users.md

 If you have been infected by fractureiser, your best option now is to assume everything on the computer that was infected is *entirely compromised*.
 Any file, account, password you may have it in it, as well as access to the computer itself is at the hands of the virus's authors.
 You should:
 * Back up anything you do not want to lose on an a flash drive or external disk (you should be doing this regularly anyway!)
 * Using a separate device, change ALL of your passwords (preferably using a password manager like [BitWarden](https://bitwarden.com))
-* If you were not yet using Two-Factor Authentication for every service that supports it (such as an Authenticator App (best) or SMS (not great but better than nothing)), please start doing so immediately
+* If you were not yet using Two-Factor Authentication (authenticator app or SMS) for every service that supports it, please start doing so immediately
 * If you are able to, contact a professional service in your area to run a proper diagnostic on your machine for anything suspicious, or simply wipe and reinstall the system.
 * Read the below section on what to do if you're not infected, as the steps there apply to you too.